dkokov/RateEngine/doc/integ.md

-## CallControl
+# CallControl

   Very important possibility in the RateEngine gives a CallControl.
 You can be released prepaid or postpaid in your voice platform.In the RateEngine has a CallControl module, but as feature there is a process,not only module.
-In the same CallControl process are using functionalities by entire RateEngine (Rating,CDRMediator,MyCC or JSON-RPC,UDP/TCP/TLS,etc).
+In the same CallControl process are using functionalities by entire RateEngine (Rating,CDRMediator,MyCC or JSON-RPC over UDP/TCP/TLS,etc).

 ![](png/CallControl.png)